ceramicstudio/orbis-lit-langchain/README.md

 CONTEXT_ID="<your-context-id>"
 ```

+Contexts allow developers to organize their data across different applications or projects.
+When this application uses the Orbis SDK to write embeddings, it will leverage this context when making the write request

 6. Next, we will create an OrbisDB seed to self-authenticate onto the Ceramic Network using the Orbis SDK

 ```sh
 yarn gen-seed
 ```

+This is the seed the Orbis SDK will use to self-authenticate your OrbisDB client onto the Ceramic Network in order to perform writes.

 Copy only the array of numbers into your `.env.local` file